mvvm-light-un-framework-ligero-para-mvvm-en-net

 INotifyPropertyChanged

-Of course, MVVM Light provides its implementation of INotifyPropertyChanged, which allows informing the UI of changes in the bound property.
+Of course, MVVM Light provides its implementation of INotifyPropertyChanged, which informs the UI of changes in the bound property.

 public virtual void RaisePropertyChanged<T>([CallerMemberName] string propertyName = null, T oldValue = default(T), T newValue = default(T), bool broadcast = false);